kanika-newtuple/finanaceFlow/CICD.md

 >- REPO_PATH_PROD

-where *Host* is the IP address of the vm, *username* is the user which can ssh into the vm, *ssh_key* is private ssh key for same user and repo_path is the full path to the repo on the vm
+where *Host* is the IP address of the vm, *username* is the user which can ssh into the vm in this case the deployment user which got created, *ssh_key* is private ssh key for same user and repo_path is the full path to the repo on the vm

 ## Some things to be taken care of